 - unresectable lateral tumor that crosses the midline or

-- localised tumor with contralateral regional lymph node involvement
+- localized tumor with contralateral regional lymph node involvement

 - midline tumor with bilateral extension by infiltration or by lymph node involvement